mysociety/bluetail/README.md

 * **bodsmatch** All retained suppliers have a match in the BODS dataset (relying on the Companies House ID match), other suppliers are removed

 Of these three example datasets, bodsmatch represents an ideal dataset.
 This has tendering companies listed in the contract data, with fully populated accompanying unique identifiers from a canonical source of organisational identifiers, and beneficial ownership information available for each company, in a dataset that uses the same identifiers.

-### Updating the OCDS data (TODO Louise edit this update from Erin/Sim)

-There is a standalone script to download/update the OCDS JSON data:

-- `bluetail/data/contracts_finder/processing/scripts/cf_notices_ocds_api.py`

-**NOTE This script uses the Elasticsearch BODS index created by `create_openownership_elasticsearch_index` and supplied Companies House matched IDs in `openopps_supplier_matches.csv` for matching.**

-There is a Django management command wrapper that can be called using:

-    script/manage get_contracts_finder_ocds_data

-The script has options to overwrite the existing example files by OCID, or to search notices between dates from the Contracts Finder API.

-Further arguments can be added to create datasets where all entities have a matching BODS document, Companies House ID, or leaving all distinct entities in.

-Note existing data uses fully BODS matched suppliers.

-As tenderer information is not given in the tender phase, this uses successful suppliers in award documents and uses them to replicate tenderers in the competitive phase.

-Sample data is provided in the dirs

-    /bluetail/data/contracts_finder/ocds/json_1_1_bods_match
-    /bluetail/data/contracts_finder/ocds/json_1_1_supplier_ids_match
-    /bluetail/data/contracts_finder/ocds/json_1_1_raw

-To download the raw data again or with different arguments run these commands:

-    script/manage get_contracts_finder_ocds_data --dataset=raw

-Or for the linked data
-NOTE: This depends on there being Companies House numbers linked to the OCDS suppliers in the `openopps_supplier_matches.csv` file!

-    script/manage get_contracts_finder_ocds_data --dataset=suppliermatch
-    script/manage get_contracts_finder_ocds_data --dataset=bodsmatch

-To update just existing files append `--update`

-    script/manage get_contracts_finder_ocds_data --dataset=raw --update
-    script/manage get_contracts_finder_ocds_data --dataset=suppliermatch --update

-To clear the existing data first append `--clear`

-    script/manage get_contracts_finder_ocds_data --dataset=raw --clear

-After updating the local OCDS files, we need to insert it and rerun the BODS data script to download the BODS statements from the Elasticsearch index

-    script/manage insert_data bluetail/data/contracts_finder --anonymise
-    script/manage get_bods_statements_from_ocds

-We then insert the data again with the BODS data

-    script/manage insert_data bluetail/data/contracts_finder --anonymise

-And run `scan_contracts` to update the flags.

-    script/manage scan_contracts

-Or run the full setup instead to rebuild the database using all the latest files

-    script/setup

 ##### Beneficial ownership data